‘The Bungles’ no more: Super Bowl-bound Bengals bring hope to long-suffering Cincinnati

 “We’re here in this moment on the heels of 24 months of a global pandemic with an economic downturn that’s disproportionally affecting our Black and Brown communities; it’s been a really, really difficult time,” said Cincinnati Mayor Aftab Pureval (D), who took office in January.
 “Despite that, the people here in Cincinnati, in part because of this team, have so much optimism, so much joy, so much hope for the future, that it’s overwhelming.”

-The Bengals presented the city with the game ball from their first playoff victory in 31 years on Jan.
-15, against the Las Vegas Raiders, and the mayor has been toting it around since.
+The Bengals presented the city with the game ball from their first playoff victory in 31 years, against the Las Vegas Raiders on Jan.
+15, and the mayor has been toting it around since.

 Everywhere he takes it, he says, “I’m swarmed.
 The fact that ‘Joey Brrr’ held this ball, they want to be close to him and touch that excitement.
 It was like a religious experience.”